whistlegraph/2022.aesthetic.computer/README.txt

   - [] Bake `wrap` and `pixel` into the api.
 2022.02.01.02.46 (JAS) [via sage.js]
   - [] in `tracker.js`: Recenter boxes on line 174.
   - [] Multiplayer board reset in `spray` and `server`.
+  - [] Global recording of user actions (what about application actions) and audio+video into one file?
   - [] Prototype the dream I had about a system-wide, radial menu.
   - [] Write a file editor for something crucial in aesthetic.computer, like a
        TODO: Program, or produce media to store with GIT-LFS.